-Some Boy has started preschool.
-It’s odd timing, I know, but it gives me a little break two days per week.
-I also wanted him to start developing school habits as he prepares to enter kindergarten in a year.
+My oldest has started preschool.
+It's odd timing, I know, but it gives me a little break two days per week.
+I also wanted him to start developing school habits as he prepares to enter elementary school in a year.

 He wasn't thrilled with the idea initially, but there are a few things he absolutely loves about the experience.